Chrissivert/Smart-greenhouse/protocol.md

 ### Error messages

 TODO - describe the possible error messages that nodes can send in your system.

+Error messages:
+* `ERROR: <error message>` - sent by the server to the client when an error occurs

 ## An example scenario